 AmeriCorps Volunteers at Reiman Gardens

-AmeriCorps National Civilian Community Corps (NCCC) partnered with Reiman Gardens again this past summer to update and enhance multiple garden and visitor areas.
+AmeriCorps National Civilian Community Corps (NCCC) partnered with Reiman Gardens again in 2019 to update and enhance multiple garden and visitor areas.
 Volunteers updated drainage systems, installed gardens and pathways, and renovated garden spaces and buildings.
 These projects benefit the entire community, including Iowa State University students, local families, and visitors.
 The completion of these projects provides educational opportunities for visitors to engage with the gardens through programming, will help the maintenance of outdoor spaces and buildings, and will make areas of the outdoors gardens safer and more accessible to all visitors.

 In 2018, Reiman Gardens hosted our first group of AmeriCorps NCCC volunteers.
 During the spring, volunteers helped horticulture staff with major projects, including the construction and planting of the new DeeAnn Drew Shade Garden, the installation of a series of new accessible pathways, and the building of several raised beds for the rose gardens.